-ESA consultations were conducted by NMFS and the U.S. Fish and Wildlife Service (USFWS; for species under their jurisdiction) to ensure ongoing fisheries operations managed under the PRIA FEP are not jeopardizing the continued existence of any listed species or adversely modifying critical habitat.
-The results of these consultations, conducted under section 7 of the ESA, are briefly described below and summarized in Table 3.
+ESA consultations were conducted by NMFS and the U.S. Fish and Wildlife Service (USFWS; for species under their jurisdiction) to ensure ongoing fisheries operations managed under the PRIA FEP are not jeopardizing the continued existence of any ESA-listed species or adversely modifying critical habitat.
+The results of these consultations, conducted under section 7 of the ESA, are briefly described below and summarized in Table 2.

-NMFS concluded in an informal consultation dated February 20, 2015 that all fisheries managed under the PRIA FEP are not likely to adversely affect the Indo-West Pacific DPS of scalloped hammerhead shark.
 NMFS concluded on January 16, 2015 that all fisheries managed under the PRIA FEP have no effects on ESA-listed reef-building corals.
+NMFS concluded in an informal consultation dated February 20, 2015 that all fisheries managed under the PRIA FEP are not likely to adversely affect the Indo-West Pacific distinct population segment (DPS) of scalloped hammerhead shark.